Love Lockdown: Other versions

+Macy Gray covered "Love Lockdown", and it was officially included on her Covered album (2012), though she mixed it with another song Buck from Nina Simone rather than doing a straight cover.

 A re-imagined version of the song, titled "Warden", was shared by American rapper Tonedeff on September 29, 2008.
 On June 24, 2015, American record producer Y2K released his remix of "Love Lockdown" through SoundCloud.
 The remix features an edited version of West's vocals, which are in a slightly lower pitch compared to the original.
 It is an upbeat remix, with the beat being prominent.

 The song was covered by English post-punk band White Lies for BBC Radio 1's Live Lounge segment on January 22, 2009.
 On April 3, 2014, psychedelic pop band Glass Animals performed a cover version of the song for Australian radio station Triple J's Like A Version series.
 The cover maintained the same melody as the original, though featured the band's trademark sound.
 Glass Animals later performed the cover at other live sets throughout 2014 and also recorded a studio version, which premiered via the Billboard website on July 15.
 Explaining the cover version, the band's frontman Dave Bayley called the original "so well-written" and highlighted the "incredible" work West did for the song, though recalled that they "thought it could be cool to push it in a different direction".
 The cover includes Bayley's throat vibrato over moans and handclap, both of which are looped, and was ultimately included on the EP for Glass Animals' single Pools (2014).
 During New Zealand singer Lorde's concert in West's hometown of Chicago on March 27, 2018 for her Melodrama World Tour (2017–18), she performed an a cappella rendition of the song.
 The rendition featured Lorde performing a section of the song while she moved around the stage, with the performance lasting for 90 seconds.
 Lorde said to the crowd at the concert, "It must be nice to come from the same place as Kanye West."